splunk/public-o11y-docs/infrastructure/monitor/aws-infra-monitor.rst

 #.
 To limit the data Infrastructure Monitoring imports from EC2, select data filters from the list.
 #.
 To select the filters you want from the following options:

-   * Use :guilabel:`Import only` if you want a filter that only imports data.
+   * Use :guilabel:`Import some` if you want a filter that only imports data.
-   * Use :guilabel:`Don't import` if you want a filter that only excludes data.
+   * Use :guilabel:`Exclude some` if you want a filter that only excludes data.

 #.
 To use AWS tags to limit the data Infrastructure Monitoring imports, filter by tag.
 For this example, specify a filter that excludes data from resources that have the AWS tag ``version:canary``.